omerlevy/tau_amnlp/transformer_exercise/README.md

     --best-checkpoint-metric bleu \
     --maximize-best-checkpoint-metric \
     --eval-tokenized-bleu \
-    --fp16
+    --fp16 \
+    --encoder-embed-dim 256 --decoder-embed-dim 256 \
+    --encoder-layers 4 --decoder-layers 4
 ```

+The result should be 29.2~ bleu4

-* The specific configuration we will be using (```--arch transformer_iwslt_de_en```) has 6 encoder/decoder layers and 4 attention heads for each multi-head attention sublayer.
-This amounts to 24 attention heads of each type (enc-enc, enc-dec, dec-dec), which are 72 heads overall.
+* The specific configuration we will be using (```--arch transformer_iwslt_de_en```) has 4 encoder/decoder layers and 4 attention heads for each multi-head attention sublayer.
+This amounts to 16 attention heads of each type (enc-enc, enc-dec, dec-dec), which are 48 heads overall.

 * The ```--save-dir baseline``` argument will save the model into the "baseline" folder.